OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 - M3 - Insecure Communication - https://www.owasp.org/index.php/Mobile_Top_10_2016-M3-Insecure_Communication

 ##### OWASP MASVS
 - V5.3: "The app verifies the X.509 certificate of the remote endpoint when the secure channel is established.
-Only certificates signed by a valid CA are accepted."
+Only certificates signed by a trusted CA are accepted."

 ##### CWE
 - CWE-296 - Improper Following of a Certificate's Chain of Trust - https://cwe.mitre.org/data/definitions/296.html